brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 --- globular clusters and stars --- along its dispersion orbit; however, this is not observed."***

+*"The numerical calculations summarized in Sec.
+4 below show that the effect of Galactic tides on a dwarf spheroidal is to generate flattening, and to orient the dwarf spheroidal such that its major axis is aligned along its orbit, at least near perigalacticon for elliptical orbits.
+That is, a tidally-distorted dSph galaxy is effectively a bar which is spin-orbit locked near perigalacticon."*

 ### Ng & Schultheis 1997:

 A catalogue is presented with variable (RR Lyrae, semiregular and Mira)